milanz14/savee/README.md

 - TODO: Migrate to vite over create-react-app
 - TODO: create a separate page for analytics (dashboard should have specific information on user's account)
 - TODO: modal for new transactions so a transaction can be added from any page
+- TODO: add section for monthly savings goal, display a progress bar indicating the percentage completion to this goal.